-Total compliance (5 points): There should be a written procedure in place requiring that all records are retained for auditing purposes, in case there are legal issues, customer queries, etc. All monitoring and process control records should be held for a minimum of 24 months, regardless of the production item's shelf-life.
+Total compliance (5 points): There should be a written procedure in place requiring that all food safety related records (including any test results) be retained for a minimum of 24 months, regardless of the product(s) shelf-life.
 For Good Agricultural Practices (GAP) growing area records include all cultivation records; for GAP harvest crew records include harvesting related records.
-Any records required by law to be kept longer than 24 months should be kept for the legally mandated period.
-Any records pertaining to long life product should be kept at least for the duration of the shelf life of the product.
+Food safety records for product(s) with a shelf-life beyond 24 months should be retained for at least the shelf-life of the product.
+Organizations are expected to follow any regulatory or legal requirements for food safety related record(s) retention beyond the 24 month minimum requirement stated here.
 Ideally (not part of the audit scoring), some records that might go to prove the long-term food safety performance of the operation should be retained for as long as possible, for example internal and third-party audit records and corrective actions.

-• Single/isolated instance(s) of process control records not being retained for the required length of time (one year unless legally longer storage is required, or the product has a longer shelf life than 12 months).
+• Single/isolated instance(s) of food safety related records not being required to be or retained for the required length of time (two years unless legally longer storage is required, or the product has a longer shelf life than 24 months).

-• Numerous instances of process control records not being retained for the required length of time (one year unless legally longer storage is required, or the product has a longer shelf life than 12 months).
+• Numerous instances of food safety related control records not being required to be retained for the required length of time (two years unless legally longer storage is required, or the product has a longer shelf life than 24 months).

-- Process control records are kept less than 12 months. - Process control records are kept less than the required time mandated by law for a particular product. - Process control records are kept for less than the shelf life of the product.
+- Food safety related records are kept less than 24 months. - Food safety related records are kept less than the required time mandated by law for a particular product. - Food safety related records are kept for less than the shelf life of the product.